List of The King of Fighters characters: Saiki

 Saiki (斎祀) is the main antagonist of The King of Fighters XIII, being revealed as the leader of Those From the Past while serving as the sub-boss of the game.
 He is able to control the flow of time due to a gate that can halt the timeline so long as it is open.
 During the game's cutscenes, he takes the appearance of a human, very similar to Ash Crimson.
-Before taking on the player's team, Saiki drains Mukai of his power after the latter disobeys a direct order, killing him in the process while transforming into a red demonic being.
+Before taking on the player's team, Saiki drains Mukai of his power after the latter disobeys a direct order, transforming into a red demonic being.
 After the battle, Ash takes his power, seemingly killing him.
-This plan backfires as Ash ends up being possessed by Saiki and turns into a shadowed version of himself called Evil Ash (known by fans as Dark Ash) to act as the game's final boss.
+This plan backfires as Ash ends up being possessed by Saiki and turns into a shadowed version of himself called Evil Ash to act as the game's final boss.
 During the ending, Saiki is defeated, but tries to use the gate to rewind time again in an attempt to restart his plot once more; Ash stands in his way and prevents his passage.
 When the gate closes, Saiki is finally killed, but it is revealed that he is Ash's ancestor, thus by denying Saiki passage into the past, Ash forces his own existence to cease.
-Despite this, Ash's soul would later reside within Verse during The King of Fighters XIV and after the latter's defeat, Ash would eventually be revived in the living world.